AlessandroMinervini/COVID-19-forecasting/README.md

 I predict the new COVID-19 italian cases for:
 - Total cases
 - New positive cases (hospitalized + home isolation)
+- Daily intensive Care patients

 The predictions are for the next 7 days.

 ## Note
-I fixed the polynomial degree, depending on the tasks mentioned above.
+- I fixed the polynomial degree, depending on the tasks mentioned above.
+- Added daily intensive care patients to the task (from 30-03).

 ## Results
 Every day I will update the table with the number of cases actually verified and the model predictions for the next day.